Whether you use Gmail, Microsoft office or Apple mail, enabling two-factor verification, also known as two-factor authentication (2FA) is essential.

-Two-factor authentication (2FA) is a secondary measure to help protect your account.
+2FA is a secondary measure to help protect your account and can usually be turned on via settings.
 Typically, when logging into an account you would usually have to input a username or account number followed by a password which would be the first layer, with the second layer often involving entering a number that has been sent to your mobile phone.

 This means that if somebody from a new device tries to access your account, your mobile will be notified (making you aware of the attempted login).
 If this was to happen it is recommended that you change your password to help secure your account.